Social Sensitivity in the Changing Workplace

 Funding provided by The Manitoba government.

-- An optional course in the 70 credit hour QNET Certificate in Management Development (CMD).
+- An optional course (7 credit hours) in the 70 credit hour QNET Certificate in Management Development (CMD).

 - Eligible for credit in the CAM:OE (Certificate in Applied Management: Organizational Effectiveness) in partnership with the University of Manitoba, Continuing Education